 All Title IV institutions with on-campus student housing are required to prepare and distribute an Annual Fire Safety Report with specific statements of fire safety policies and procedures as well as the annual fire safety statistics for the past three calendar years.
-The University does not have any on-campus student housing and therefore does not publish an annual fire safety report.
+The University does not have any on-campus student housing and, therefore does not publish an annual fire safety report.

 This report contains information about safety and security policies and practices intended to promote awareness about security and safety at the University.
-Specifically, this report provides statistics concerning reported crimes that occurred on campus, and property owned, leased, or controlled by the University, including statistics for the School of Pharmacy and College of Osteopathic Medicine located at the following addresses: 120 N. Clovis Ave., and 2500 Alluvial Ave, all located in Clovis, California.
+Specifically, this report provides statistics concerning reported crimes that occurred on campus, and property owned, leased, or controlled by the University, including statistics for the College of Pharmacy, College of Biomedical Sciences and Health Professions, and College of Osteopathic Medicine located at the following addresses: 120 N. Clovis Ave., and 2500 Alluvial Ave, all located in Clovis, California.